 ACA 26-51-409(b)(2) requires a corporation to have elected Subchapter S treatment for federal income tax purposes if electing Subchapter S treatment for Arkansas income tax purposes for the same tax year.
-The act is effective for tax years beginning on or after January 1, 2005.

-Subchapter S of the Federal Internal Revenue Code of 1986, as amended, and in effect as of January 1, 2011 has been adopted for Arkansas income Tax purposes.
+Subchapter S of the Federal Internal Revenue Code of 1986, in effect as of January 1, 2013 has been adopted for Arkansas income Tax purposes.